 - Filtered or Distilled Water – do not use city water or water that’s been treated with chlorine or other chemicals because this will inhibit the bacterial growth.

-- Salt – we use Redmond Real Salt (use code “homesteadingfamily” for 15% off), do not use iodized or regular table salt.
+- Salt – we use Redmond Real Salt (Using that link for Redmond Salt will automatically give you 15% off your order!), do not use iodized or regular table salt.
 The chemicals in those salts will stop the good bacteria from forming in the ferment.

 How to Ferment Limes